 In a matter of years, Kudzu can kill a vast area of surrounding native plant life, and unfortunately, it is widely naturalized across the US.
 It’s especially rampant in the South and Southeastern states, giving it the poignant name, “the vine that ate the south”.
 As knowledge of its invasive nature grew, the plant was soon banned within Europe and countries like New Zealand, where it poses a threat to non-native ecosystems.

-However, despite being a dangerous invasive species, kudzu actually has some hidden benefits.
-Almost all parts of this plant, except for its seeds and seed pods, are edible.
-Moreover, kudzu can also be used as a herbal remedy for many ailments.
-In fact, it’s been used in traditional Chinese medicine for centuries.
+As an invasive species, kudzu has some interesting uses that make it a plant worth foraging — which in turn could help to reduce population numbers.
+You can eat almost all parts of this plant, except for its seeds and seed pods.
+Moreover, kudzu can also be used as a herbal remedy for many ailments and it has been used in traditional Chinese medicine for centuries.

-Despite being considered a pesky weed, kudzu has so many health benefits to offer.
+Despite being considered a pesky weed, kudzu has numerous health benefits that are being explored in the medical field.
 To begin with, it’s rich in dietary fibers, making it a good and filling energy source.
 It’s also a great source of minerals, such as iron, sodium, calcium, potassium, copper, magnesium, and manganese.
 Lastly, this plant contains isoflavones which act like estrogen in the body.
 For this reason, it’s often used to treat menopause symptoms.
 Studies also suggest that kudzu’s isoflavones may be able to prevent and help treat breast cancer and uterine cancer.